Department of Motor Vehicles (DMV) Related Benefits

-Authorized Leave for Military Duty for Mississippi State Employees: State employees receive 15 working days paid military leave per year without loss of pay, time, annual leave, or efficiency rating, on all days during which they shall be ordered to duty to participate in training at encampments, field exercises, maneuvers, outdoor target practice, or for other exercises, for periods not to exceed fifteen (15) days, and all such officers and employees shall for such periods in excess of fifteen (15) days, be entitled to leave of absence.
+Authorized Leave for Military Duty for Mississippi State Employees: State employees receive 15 working days paid military leave per year without loss of pay, time, annual leave, or efficiency rating when they are ordered to duty for training, field exercises, maneuvers, outdoor target practice, or for other exercises.
+Service members that attend required duty for more than 15 days are authorized a leave of absence and are entitled to reemployment.

 Which Mississippi State Employees are Authorized Leave for Military Duty?
-Any Service member of the reserve components of the Armed Forces of the United States discharged or released therefrom under conditions other than dishonorable are eligible.
+Service members in a reserve component of the U.S. Armed Forces are eligible.

-Mississippi State Employment Veterans Hiring Preferences: The Mississippi State Personnel Board grants each Veteran who is fully qualified 5 preference points over other applicants for initial or promotional appointments, disabled Veterans are given an additional 10 preference points.
+Mississippi State Employment Veterans Hiring Preferences: The Mississippi State Personnel Board grant fully qualified Veterans five preference points over other applicants for initial or promotional appointments, disabled Veterans are given an additional 10 preference points.

-In state layoffs, Veterans are granted 4 retention points; disabled Veterans are granted 8 retention points over non-Veteran employees.
+In state layoffs, Veterans are granted four retention points; disabled Veterans are granted eight retention points over non-Veteran employees.

 Who is eligible for Mississippi State Employment Veterans Hiring Preferences?
-"Veteran" means a person who served in the active Armed Forces of the United States for a period of ninety (90) days during a period of war or armed conflict and was granted an honorable discharge there from; or was discharged there from for a service-connected injury in less than ninety (90) days.
+"Veteran" means a person who served in the active U.S. Armed Forces for 90 days during a period of war or armed conflict and received an honorable discharge; or was discharged for a service-connected injury if less than 90 days.

-"Disabled Veteran" means a Veteran who the Veterans Administration has certified to have a service-connected disability rating of at least 30%, or a Veteran who was awarded the Purple Heart for wounds received in combat.
+"Disabled Veteran" means a Veteran that the VA has certified to have a service-connected disability rating of at least 30%, or a Veteran who was awarded the Purple Heart for wounds received in combat.

-Federal Employment Veterans Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the United States Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans both in hiring into the Federal civil service and in retention during reduction in force.
+Federal Employment Veteran's Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the U.S. Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.